 Honey is a sweet, syrupy liquid naturally food produced by bees as food for themselves.
 The golden color and the delicious taste are unmistakable.
 After the bees gather nectar from a flower, they mix it with chemicals from their saliva to make honey.

 The bees fly back into the hive and keep it in the honeycomb cells.
-The excess moisture is removed from honey with the help of the wings of the bees so that the honey is ready for consumption.
+The excess moisture is removed from it with the help of the wings of the bees so that is ready for consumption.

 Fake honey has become a common thing in today’s stores, despite the preference of many for 100% honey bees.
 Due to the wide variety of honey and a large number of sugar syrups or other ingredients that hungry money makers use to trick our senses, no method is 100% sure to detect whether honey is natural or not.

 It is also good to know that counterfeit honey has no aroma, and is clear, without impurities.
-Natural honey has a specific aroma, it gives a fine sensation when swallowed, it leans and presents natural impurities: pollen, wax microparticles and sometimes propolis.
+The natural one has a specific aroma, it gives a fine sensation when swallowed, it leans and presents natural impurities: pollen, wax microparticles and sometimes propolis.

-I recommend using these 8 methods to find out whether honey is pure or not.
+I recommend using these 8 methods to find out whether this elixir is pure or not.

 Method 1) – Label

 Check the label.
 In general, on products that do not contain pure honey, we will find the text “Energizing”.
 Check around the brand or logo, besides the list of ingredients, for “additives” or “added flavors”.

 The pure one should have only one ingredient listed: Honey.
 However, manufacturers are finding ways to bypass food laws, and even if there are no other ingredients listed on the product, it may still contain a few other ingredients.

 Method 2) – Color